 Clothing moths can do thousands of dollars in damage in your closets and throughout your home if they’re detected too late.
 In addition to the ruined clothes that will need to be thrown out, you also might need to spend a lot on dry cleaning.

-And for particularly bad infestations of clothing moths, professional pest control services may be required.
+For particularly bad infestations of clothing moths, professional pest control services may be required.

 Clothing moths have expensive taste

 Part of the costly expense of dealing with a clothing moth infestation comes from the fact that they target your most expensive clothes.
-Yes, the refined, expensive tastes of the clothing moth means they thrive on natural fibres including:
+Yes, the refined, expensive tastes of the clothing moth mean they thrive on natural fibres including:

 Basically, anything made from animal fibres and hair is favoured by clothing moths.
 Synthetic and cotton fabrics typically are ignored by the little pests, unless the materials include a blend of animal fibres.

 And the appetite of these moths goes beyond just clothing.
 Anything made from natural textiles, such as carpets, rugs, curtains, and furniture upholstery is susceptible to damage from clothing moths.